trongngo148/trongngo148/README.md

 <img height="30px" src = "https://profile-counter.glitch.me/trongngo148/count.svg" alt ="Loading">

 <!-- [![Visits Badge](https://badges.pufler.dev/visits/trongngo148/trongngo148)](linkedin.com/in/jonathan-ngo148) -->
 ### Hi there 👋 I'm a Software Engineer.
-Born and Living in VietNam
+Born and Living in Viet Nam.

 <!--
 **trongngo148/trongngo148** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.